qianglise/openfoam/content/handson.rst

   ...

 refines the mesh in a predifined box.
 Try changing the parameters of the box and look at the effect.
-You also try creating a new geometric primitve and refining it.
+You could also try creating a new geometric primitve and refining it.
 As usual, to see what is there set *type* to *banana*, let the mesher crash and write out available valid options.

 Function objects